ujjwallsrivastavaa/AskPDF/README.md

 ## Getting Started

-To run the LangChain application locally, follow these steps:
+To run the AskPDF application locally, follow these steps:

 1. Clone this repository to your local machine.
 2. Install the required dependencies by running `pip install -r requirements.txt`.